hugorbarbosa/cpp-project-template/README.md

 - Clang-format: for code formatting.
 - Clang-tidy: for code static analysis.

-Please consult the [tools documentation](./doc/tools.md) to know more details about some of those tools.
+Please consult the [code quality tools](./doc/code-quality-tools.md) documentation to know more details about some of those tools.

 ### Using Docker